 Lexie joined us a technician assistant in April of 2016 and has aspirations to one day earn her certification as a veterinary technician.

 Lexie previously worked in animal foster care and volunteered at Sumit Animal Clinic.
 She also worked out of a small farm in Howell, NJ and worked with the petting zoo animals, children, and senior citizens.

-She has 2 dog, Kaiju and Yankee and a female bearded dragon named Trapeze.
-In her free time she enjoys working on cars and reading.
+She has 2 dogs, Kaiju and Yankee and a female bearded dragon named Trapeze.
+In her free time, she enjoys working on cars and reading.
 She enjoys challenging herself to learn new things.

 Certified Veterinary Technician, CVT

 Amanda joined our team in May 2017.
 Amanda has an Associates degree from Ocean County College, and will be completing her Veterinary Technology program at Camden County College in December 2017.

 Amanda has volunteered at both the Camden and Burlington County Animal Shelters.
 Amanda has a passion for big cats, and she hopes to some day work at a wildlife sanctuary.